 Hot Chocolate from Melba at The Savoy, Strand

-If you’re headed to Somerset House for a festive skate with the kids, why not stop by Melba, the gourmet takeaway counter, at The Savoy to try out their devilishly decadent hot chocolates.
+If you’re headed to Somerset House with the kids, why not stop by Melba, the gourmet takeaway counter, at The Savoy to try out their devilishly decadent hot chocolates.
 Featuring innovative toppings the counter is famous for, you can choose between traditional, Brazilian or festive hot chocolate before adding any combination of sumptuous toppings such as crushed macaroon, cookie dough and crunchy chocolate pearls.
 Drinks can be finished off with a drizzle of chocolate or salted caramel sauce for an additional luxurious touch.